truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 2. Then, they look around for any 'trench-arrows' which lead away from the Genesis Rock.
 3. They follow that trench until it interests with another rock.
 4. Once at a new rock, they climb on top of it, and look around for more trench-arrows that point to *this rock* that they are standing on.
-5. Repeat steps 3-4, until you meet up with everyone else.
-Find your group, and once you've met up you can teleport somewhere together.
+5. "Repeat steps 3-4, until you meet up with everyone else.
+Find your group, and once you've met up you can teleport somewhere together!"
 6. If they ever reach a point where there are no trench-arrows around, they immediately start digging a new trench-arrow which points to the last boulder they were on (this keeps them moving).
-7. Remember to constantly retrace all of your steps to look for more trenches that might have appeared.
-If there are two (or more) trenches pointing away from any given boulder, ignore all but the longest trench.
+7. "Remember to constantly retrace all of your steps to look for more trenches that might have appeared.
+If there are two (or more) trenches pointing away from any given boulder, ignore all but the longest trench."

 Meeting like this is inconvenient.